 successful, joy, pride, relief

-Eg: evaluators, power users, during social interactions
+Examples: evaluators, power users, during social interactions

-In product, we use it in Success messages, and Modal dialogs
+In product, we use it in success messages, and modal dialogs

 During social interactions and while introducing new experiences